Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 When a sample is found to contain an unacceptable residue an investigation is carried out at the farm of origin to establish the cause.

-For minor breaches of legislation the farmer and or the vet will be given advice to help avoid this happening again.
+For minor breaches of legislation the farmer and if appropriate, their vet will be given advice to help avoid this happening again.

-However, the Veterinary Medicines Directorate (VMD) may take further action in serious cases which may lead to prosecution.
+However, the Veterinary Medicines Directorate (VMD) may take further action in serious cases which may lead to disposal of stock and prosecution.

-The results of the surveillance programme are published bi-monthly.
+The results of the surveillance programme and a summary of non-compliant results and follow-up investigation are published bi-monthly.

-The charges for residues surveillance are set out in UK legislation.
-The current charges are set out in Residues Surveillance (Amendment) Regulations 2011.
+The charges for residues surveillance are set out in GB legislation.
+The current charges are set out in the Residues Surveillance (Amendment) Regulations 2011.

 The fees are charged for each industry sector (except honey) and cover the cost of running the programme.
 Charges are based on throughput of each species and production data and the information is submitted from various sources.